Dystilest/IG-Givewway-Script/README.md

 The script auto-updates via Tampermonkey/Violentmonkey when new releases are published.

-**Current Release:** 1.1.3
+**Current Release:** 1.1.4

+**What's New in v1.1.4:**
+- 🔗 Bulk opener parses raw `links.md` for giveaway URLs
+- 🧹 Removed Manual Entry & Activate Links commands from menu
+- 🚀 Bulk Open moved to top; still rate-limited & staggered
+- 📄 README includes curated links snapshot

 **What's New in v1.1.3:**
-- 🔗 Bulk link opening is manual-only (no auto open on repo pages)
-- 🧭 Context-aware menu: shows Bulk Open and Activate Links only when relevant
+- Manual-only bulk opening & context-aware menu adjustments
-- 🧹 Removed deprecated Auto-Join toggle from menu
+- Removal of Auto-Join toggle

 **What's New in v1.1.0:**
 - 🔒 Enhanced security: Referral only on giveaway pages